Toronto Painters with Commercial & Residential Services

 This is where we make the necessary arrangements.
 Your schedule and times you leave/return from work.
 Do you want the painters to lock up for you?
 Are there concerns about children, family members or pets during the job?
 What about parking spaces, washroom use, electricity, etc. The Job Manager will secure all these details and will plan the job with you.
 It’s a good idea to exchange contact information for daily reporting or emergencies.
 When you leave for work you should be confident that everything will be just fine.

 The painters in your home will be our own employees.
 You will always know who is in your home.
 They will be trained, friendly and signed in every day.
 They will cover your floors and protect your furniture and belongings.
 At the end of the day they will clean the work areas.
-The paints will be eco-friendly with minimal odour, no matter what the colour is.
 Throughout the process, the communication channels will stay open.
 And finally, at the end there will be a walk-through to ensure that the scope of work is completed.
 This is the time to address any final concerns.

-This is the exact process that delivers a Nightmare Free Experience.
+This is the exact process that we use to delivers a Nightmare Free Experience.

 Does Reading Online Reviews Prevent the Nightmares?